-In 1999, Rishi Kapoor directed the film Aa Ab Laut Chalen, starring Rajesh Khanna, Aishwarya Rai and Akshaye Khanna in the lead roles.
+In 1999, Rishi Kapoor directed the film Aa Ab Laut Chalen, starring Rajesh Khanna, Aishwarya Rai and Akshaye Khanna in lead roles.
 Though the music of the film became popular during its time, the film failed to shine at the Box Office.
 It is R.K.
-Films' last movie to date and also remains the only film Rishi Kapoor had directed in his career.
+Films' last movie to date and also remains the only film Rishi Kapoor directed in his career.

 In picture: Rishi Kapoor with Indian cricketer Tiger Pataudi.

-While the veteran loves to entertain those turning up at cinema halls with his acting prowess, he said they will never be witness to his abilities as director again.
+While the actor loves to entertain those turning up at cinema halls with his acting prowess, he said they will never be witness to his abilities as director again.
 After wielding the directorial baton with Aa Ab Laut Chalen, he confessed recently that he'd rather leave the stress on set when working on a film.